danielwwf/bwk/README.md

 ## Requirements
 To connect your node, you need either a network router with a free RJ-45 port and an ethernet cable or a router running a 2.4Ghz Wi-fi network.
 If you want to connect via Wi-fi, you will also need either a monitor that supports HDMI (along with a HDMI cable) and a keyboard, or a microSD card reader that works with your computer.

+## Funding your Masternode

+* First, we will do the initial collateral TX and send exactly 5000 BWK to one of our addresses.
+To keep things sorted in case we setup more masternodes we will label the addresses we use.

+  - Open your BWK wallet and switch to the "Receive" tab.

+  - Click into the label field and create a label, I will use MN1

+  - Now click on "Request payment"

+  - The generated address will now be labelled as MN1 If you want to setup more masternodes just repeat the steps so you end up with several addresses for the total number of nodes you wish to setup.
+Example: For 10 nodes you will need 10 addresses, label them all.

+  - Once all addresses are created send 5000 BWK each to them.
+Ensure that you send exactly 5000 BWK and do it in a single transaction.
+You can double check where the coins are coming from by checking it via coin control usually, that's not an issue.

+As soon as all 5k transactions are done, we will wait for 15 confirmations.
+You can check this in your wallet or use the explorer.
+It should take around 30 minutes if all transaction have 15 confirmations

 ## Connecting your SHN to your network
 To connect your home node, you have two options: ethernet and Wi-fi.